luau-lang/rfcs/docs/syntax-attribute-functions-deprecated.md

 ## Summary

 This RFC proposes a `@deprecated` attribute to annotate Luau functions for deprecation.
-Using these functions should result in a deprecation warning from the linter.
-The Luau LSP should also indicate the deprecated status of these functions in its completion list.
+Using these functions will result in a deprecation warning from the linter.
+The Luau LSP can indicate the deprecated status of these functions in its completion list by showing them in a visually distinct style.

-Using these functions should result in deprecation warnings from the linter.
-In Studio,

 ## Motivation

-Luau should allow a way for developers to evolve APIs and warn clients if some API will be removed in the future.
-Code using these deprecated APIs should be rewritten according to the solution proposed in the deprecation message.

 Roblox already has numerous deprecated Luau APIs.
 LSP strikes out the names of these APIs in the autocompletion popup in Roblox Studio, their use issues deprecation warnings, and their deprecation status is reflected in Roblox's Creator Hub documentation.
 Unfortunately, Luau lacks support to leverage this tooling for deprecating custom creator-defined functions.
 Even for core Luau deprecated functions, `getfenv` and `setfenv`, the Linter has hardcoded name comparisons to identify and report deprecation messages.
 Deprecating new APIs requires ad-hoc modifications to the tooling which can only be performed by the language designers.